DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 It is also possible to use the `SliderJoint::enableMotor()`, `SliderJoint::setMotorSpeed()` and `SliderJoint::setMaxMotorForce()` methods to enable the motor of the joint after its creation.
 See the API documentation for more information.

-### Fixed Joint
+### Fixed Joint {#fixedjoint}

 The `FixedJoint` class describes a fixed joint between two bodies.
 In a fixed joint, there is no degree of freedom, the bodies are not allowed to translate or rotate with respect to each other.

-In order to create a fixed joint, you simply need to specify an anchor point to create the ̀FixedJointInfo` object.
+In order to create a fixed joint, you simply need to specify an anchor point to create the `FixedJointInfo` object.
 The `FixedJointInfo` class contains different constructors that you can use whether you want to specify the anchor point in local-space or world-space.
 Make sure that the two bodies are in a valid position (with respect to the joint constraint) at the beginning of the simulation.